Updated: February 5, 2026

 Texas workers' comp insurance requirements

-Texas makes workers' comp insurance optional for most businesses, which is unusual since only two states allow this flexibility.
-Without coverage though, you lose legal protections against employee injury lawsuits.
-If you have government contracts though, you'll need coverage while those projects run.
+Texas makes workers' comp insurance optional for most businesses; only two states allow this.
+Without coverage, you lose legal protections against employee injury lawsuits.
+Government contracts require coverage while projects run.

 twoSign icon